The Integration of Faith and Ecology

 Loka will work with the Division of Continuing Studies to build an online course, broadly available to everyone, that integrates faith, culture, environment, public health, and mental well-being and examines the role religion can play towards improving environmental, social and personal wellbeing.
 Subsequent courses will offer participants the opportunity to design and improve project ideas and strategy plans.

-Loka will establish an ongoing symposium that brings together senior faith leaders from different religious traditions, scientists, economists, academics, policy administrators, business leaders and representatives from the public sector from around the world to collaborate on solving social and environmental problems.
+Loka hosted its first symposium in 2019 that brought together senior faith leaders from different religious traditions, scientists, economists, academics, policy administrators, business leaders and representatives from the public sector from around the world to collaborate on solving social and environmental problems.
 The Symposium kicked off in May of 2019.
-Stay tuned for future dates.
+Due to the coronavirus pandemic, Loka has pivoted all its events online.

-Dekila is the director of the Loka Initiative, a new and innovative education and outreach program at the University of Wisconsin–Madison for faith leaders and religious institutions.
+Dekila is the director of the Loka Initiative, an innovative capacity building and outreach program at the University of Wisconsin–Madison for faith and Indigenous leaders.
 Prior to that, Dekila founded and directed Sacred Earth, an acclaimed faith-based conservation program at the World Wildlife Fund from 2009 to 2014.
-Dekila serves as the environmental adviser for His Holiness the 17th Karmapa, head of the Karma Kagyu School of Tibetan Buddhism.
+Dekila also helped establish Khoryug in 2008, an environmental protection association of over 50 Tibetan Buddhist monasteries and nunneries in the Himalayas under the auspices of His Holiness the 17th Karmapa, head of the Karma Kagyu School of Tibetan Buddhism.

 Sign up for updates about the Loka Initiative